nostar/DroidStar/README.md

 The Codec2 vocoder library is open source and is included as a C++ implementation of the original C library taken from the mvoice project.
 More info on M17 can be found here: https://m17project.org/

 # MMDVM support -- work in progress
-DroidStar supports MMDVM and MMDVM_HS (hotspot) modems, with basic (possibly buggy) support for D-STAR, Fusion, and DMR.
-Support for M17, P25, and NXDN coming soon.
+DroidStar supports MMDVM and MMDVM_HS (hotspot) modems, with basic (possibly buggy) support for M17, D-STAR, Fusion, and DMR.
+Support for P25 and NXDN coming soon.
 When connecting to a digital mode reflector/DMR server and selecting an MMDVM device under Modems, then DroidStar acts as a hotspot/repeater.
-When 'MMDVM Direct' is selected as the reflector/server, then DroidStar becomes a stand-alone transceiver.
+When 'MMDVM Direct' (currently M17 only) is selected as the host, then DroidStar becomes a stand-alone transceiver.

 # Software vocoder plugin API
 There is a vocoder plugin API available for loading of vocoder software.
 Any vocoder plugin used with DroidStar should be properly licensed by the user if any copyright patents apply.
 Do not use any patented vocoder plugin that you are not licensed to use.
 I have no information regarding aquiring a software vocoder.